-Overall responsibility for the direction and governance of the Trust’s activities sits with the trustees: Alan Heeks (Chair), Jake Farr (Deputy Chair), John Kingston, Marcos Frangos, Ella Sinclair, Frances Wood.
+Overall responsibility for the direction and governance of the Trust’s activities sits with the trustees: Alan Heeks (Chair), Jake Farr (Deputy Chair), John Kingston, Marcos Frangos, Frances Wood, Jo Clark.
 Trustees all have a strong connection with Hazel Hill Wood, and a breadth of skills and experience.

 Marcos Frangos joined the Trust in May 2015 as General Manager, working half time.
 His key roles include: